 23 Jul How To Handle Denials For Medical Claims

-One of the greatest determining factors for medical offices which make the decision to hire a physicians’ billing service instead of taking care of claims in-house is the concern over denials.
+One of the greatest determining factors for medical offices which make the decision to hire a physicians’ billing company instead of taking care of claims in-house is the concern over denials.
 Failing to accurately enter codes and other information and process claims efficiently can reduce the cash flow to the office and greatly impact their bottom line.
 The complexity of the medical billing system and changes to standards that apply to different areas of medical practice make it even more challenging to get claims right the first time and receive timely reimbursements.
-A professional medical billing service has the trained staff and focus on medical billing practices that will get better results.
+A professional medical billing company has the trained staff and focus on medical billing practices that will get better results.

 • Forwarding the insurance information for a patient without confirming that the coverage is still active will result in lost time and the need for follow-up billing when coverage has been terminated prior to the time of the claim.

 • Another reason for confirming the coverage prior to providing services to the patient is that the services provided may not be covered under the insured’s policy.
 Some procedures require authorization or pre-certification prior to being performed that will be denied if the permission to proceed has not been provided.

 • Physician’s offices that handle in-house billing are frequently making the mistake of resubmitting claims after a period of time has passed without payment.
 A physicians billing company can prevent the problem of resubmitted claims that reset the clock on payments and often lead to denials on claims that would otherwise have been paid.

 • Timely submission of claims is the only way to ensure there is no potential for the amount of time allowed on the claim to expire.
 Busy offices that fall behind in their billing practices may put small claims aside until they have more time to submit them.
 The end result is a lot of small claims being denied and the loss of a significant amount of money.
 A professional billing company will submit claims quickly and efficiently to prevent the buildup of small claims that make up a significant portion of the cash flow.